-Ok for many of you, everything since March 15 or so has been just crazy.
-Sometimes, terrible.
-Sometimes, rough.
+Ok for many of you, so much has changed this year.
+Sometimes, things are even better.
+Sometimes, worse.
 Sometimes even, not so much worse as just crazy.
-No matter what, crazy.
+No matter what, different.

 If your bookings dropped, if your churn went way up, then … it did.
 Things changed.